 Harvard Medical School is an international center of learning.
 We value and welcome the diversity and breadth of experience international students bring to the Master of Science in Bioethics program.
 Our faculty collaborate with colleagues around the world, drawing students into their work and facilitating future connections.
-Alumni with Harvard MBE work in the United States and more than a dozen other countries around the globe.
+Alumni with a Harvard MBE work in the United States and more than a dozen other countries around the globe.

-English Language Proficiency for International Applicants
+English Language Proficiency for International Candidates

 Students whose native language is not English must also include results of the Test of English as a Second Language (TOEFL), International English Language Testing System (IELTS), or the Duolingo English Test.

-A minimum score of 103 on the TOEFL and/or a 7.5 on the IELTS is required.
-A 125 on the Duolingo English Test is the minimum score required.
+- A minimum score of 103 on the TOEFL and/or a 7.5 on the IELTS is required.
+A 130 on the Duolingo English Test is the minimum score required.

-The TOEFL Code for Harvard Medical School Graduate Education Master’s Programs is 3151.
+- The TOEFL Code for Harvard Medical School Graduate Education Master’s Programs is 3151.

-TOEFL and IELTS scores are valid for two (2) years from the date of examination.
+- TOEFL and IELTS scores are valid for two (2) years from the date of examination.
 Applicants who tested more than three years ago must repeat the test.

-Applicants should submit scores from the Internet based test (IBT) of the TOEFL.
+- Applicants should submit scores from the Internet based test (IBT) of the TOEFL.